Thai marchers link their democracy cause to Myanmar protests | Law-Order

-A new faction of Thailand's pro-democracy movement staged a protest march on Sunday, linking their cause with that of demonstrators in Myanmar battling that neighbouring country's coup-installed military government.
+A new faction of Thailand's pro-democracy movement staged a protest march Sunday, linking their cause with that of demonstrators in Myanmar battling that neighboring country's coup-installed military government.

 Marchers sought but failed to go to Thai Prime Minister Prayuth Chan-ocha's house, which is on an army base in Bangkok.
 Shipping containers were situated to block them, and police using water cannons, rubber bullets and tear gas barred the way.